zozzlethena/docs/pages/FVM-tokenomics.md

-# 13m oFLOW will be distributed during epoch 1

-oFLOW is an option to buy FLOW at a 50% discount on market price.
-Funds raised will be used for a range of operations to support the health of the protocol such as adding protocol owned liquidity.
-Incentivising veFLOW & FLOW-PLS LP lockers.
+# Epoch One Emissions & General Emmission

+x FVM will be distributed to gauges in epoch one.
+Emmissions in v3 may be increases/reduced by a maximum of 50% on a per epoch basis via governance.

 # Initial liquidity